 AO Edited

-Abandoned City of Pripyat
+Abandoned City of Prypiat

 The ghost town left by the worst nuclear disaster of all time is being taken over by nature and urban explorers.

-When one thinks of Chernobyl, a vacation spot is certainly not the first thing to come to mind.
+When one thinks of Chornobyl, a vacation spot is certainly not the first thing to come to mind.
 However, more than three decades after the terrible reactor meltdown, tours of the contaminated towns surrounding the infamous reactor are gaining in popularity.

 Over three decades later, this ghost town is a freeze-frame of the Soviet Union in 1986.
-Communist propaganda still hangs on walls, personal belongings litter the streets and abandoned buildings.
+Communist propaganda still hangs on walls, and personal belongings litter the streets and abandoned buildings.
 The hammer and sickle decorate lampposts, awaiting May Day celebrations that never took place.
 Toys are strewn about a schoolhouse where they were last dropped by children who are now fully grown.
 All clocks are frozen at 11:55, the moment the electricity was cut.

 Despite the common info, the city was never completely abandoned.
 Military, police, scientists, and other public authorities use the city as a base to clean radiation in the newly created zone of alienation.
 The famous pool was in service until 1996.
-There is still electricity in some part of Pripyat, and to this day there is a functional vehicle base in the city, water supply for the plant, and in the former laundry… there are still laundry after 30 years, where the uniforms of plants workers are washed. in the same building triangle radiation danger signs are made.
+There is still electricity in some part of Prypiat, and to this day there is a functional vehicle base in the city, water supply for the plant, and in the former laundry… there are still laundry after 30 years, where the uniforms of plants workers are washed. in the same building triangle radiation danger signs are made.

 Ironically, the absence of humans has been excellent for wildlife.
 In 1986 wildlife was not doing well in Chernobyl, outcompeted for resources by pine and dairy farms.
 After people left the deer and boar populations returned almost immediately, and despite having radiation levels thousands of times higher than normal, they were not showing obvious signs of mutations (though the plants got pretty weird including some actual glowing) and the animal populations grew enormously.
 After the elk, moose, deer, and boar returned so did their predators the wolves and lynx.
 Today the animal populations more closely resemble that of a national park than a radioactive containment zone.
 As it turns out, from the animal’s point of view, a nuclear disaster is preferable to normal human habitation.